 French Studies at Warwick is a dynamic subject with a friendly but rigorous approach to teaching and learning.
-We were ranked equal third in the 2015 Complete University Guide, and had a 93% student satisfaction rating in 2014.
-We are committed to teaching across the epochs, from the Middle Ages to the present, and pride ourselves on being cutting-edge.
+We were ranked equal third in the 2017 Sunday Times Good University Guide, and had a 97% student satisfaction rating in 2016 for our teaching.
+We are committed to teaching across the epochs, from the Middle Ages to the present day, and pride ourselves on being cutting-edge and interdisciplinary.
 We approach the Francophone world through literature, popular culture, history, politics, thought, film and the arts.

 We offer four-year degrees, with a year abroad in year three, and an intensive programme of language tuition throughout.
-We also offer a rich variety of modules and run joint degrees with other departments (English, History, Politics, Film & TV, History of Art and Theatre Studies) and the other languages taught in the School of Modern Languages & Cultures.
+We also offer a rich variety of modules and run joint degrees with other departments (Economics, English, History, Linguistics, Politics, Theatre Studies) and the other languages taught in the School of Modern Languages & Cultures.

-We offer taught MA courses, MAs by research, and we also supervise successful PhD candidates in the many areas of our staff's expertise.
-We have a thriving postgraduate community of MA and PhD students, which is large by national standards.
+We offer taught MA courses, MAs by research, and we also supervise PhD candidates in the many areas of our staff's expertise.
+We have a thriving postgraduate community of MA and PhD students.
 Many PhD students teach at undergraduate level, where they gain invaluable experience.